mjdominus/gi/NOTES.md

 ## Resolving conflicts

-It's really not clear how to proceed with this the first time you see it, and fixing it requires knowing how to look for and decipher conflict markers.
+It's really not clear how to proceed with this the first time one sees it, and fixing it requires knowing how to look for and decipher conflict markers.
 The frequency with which conflict markers actually get into the repository is witness to how tricky this is.
 What can we